 In this article, we’ll discuss some of the main items included in breast biopsy results and talk about what happens next.

-• diagnosis or summary of the findings
+• Diagnosis or summary: a report of the findings

-Keep in mind that different labs may use different terminology and your report may go into greater detail.
+Keep in mind that different labs may use different terminology, and your report may go into greater detail.

-A malignant result means that cancer cells were found in the sample.
+A malignant result means cancer cells were found in the sample.
 Your report will provide additional information about the cancer.

 Invasive or noninvasive

 If the report includes the words “ductal carcinoma in situ (DCIS),” it means you have noninvasive cancer.
 This type of cancer stays within the milk duct where it started.
-DCIS is considered stage 0 breast cancer or pre-cancer.
+DCIS is considered stage 0 breast cancer or precancer.

 Hormone receptors